 Students should allow at least six (6) weeks beyond the Liability/Refund Period for refund checks to be processed.

-♦ This policy corresponds to the Code of Standards and Procedures for Community Colleges operation under the program of the State University of New York (8, NYCRR 602.111).
+♦ This policy corresponds to the Code of Rules and Regulations for Community Colleges operation under the program of the State University of New York (8, NYCRR 602.11).